openenergymonitor/guide/source/setup/troubleshooting.markdown

  - Run `$ sudo rapi-config` select `Internationalisation Options` and set local timezone
  - Check time is correct by running `$ date`
  - If time is STILL not correct try:
- - Check emonpi has an active internet connection `$ wget google.com` should connect succesfully
+ - Check emonpi has an active Internet connection `$ wget google.com` should connect succesfully
  - `$ sudo service ntp restart`
  - Check time with `$ date`
- - If time is sitll not correct please post on our [Community Forums](http://community.openenergymonitor.org)
+ - If time is sill not correct please post on our [Community Forums](http://community.openenergymonitor.org)

 <br>

 ***